ligato/docs/docs/plugins/vpp-plugins.md

 Reference: [agentctl config commands][agentctl-config]

-!!!
-Note
-    For VPP plugins, REST supports the retrieval of the existing configuration.
-REST cannot be used to add, modify or delete configuration data.

 ---

 ## GoVPPMux Plugin

 The GoVPPMux plugin allows a VPP agent plugin to access VPP through its own dedicated communication channel.
 This is accomplished using connection multiplexing.